ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/send-transaction.md

 ## Connect To Testnet

 With our testnet up and running, the first thing we need to do is connect to it.
-All interactions between Ark Nodes and the outside world happen through the Public API, which is a REST API facilitating different [actions](/api/) on the blockchain.
+All interactions between ARK Nodes and the outside world happen through the Public API, which is a REST API facilitating different [actions](/api/) on the blockchain.

 It is possible to interact with a node directly through HTTP without using any programming language at all.
 By default, the Public API for testnet opens a connection on your local machine at `http://0.0.0.0:4003/api`.
 We can check out newly forged [blocks](http://0.0.0.0:4003/api/blocks) in our browser with a running testnet.
 You should see a response showing you all the (empty) blocks your testnet forgers have recently created.